shaheer912/Ethereum-Inbox/README.md

 # SolidityInbox

-A Really Simple Application to right and read data from Ethereum Network
+A Really Simple Application Solidity Smart Contract to write and read data from Ethereum Network